Ju-On/Offensive-Security/Kali PMK x Hardware Setup.md

 -----

-## To Reinstate Original Memory Isolaation and Hyper-V on Win11
+## To Reinstate Original Memory Isolation and Hyper-V on Win11
 Checklist to Return to Normal State (Windows 11 Default)
 1. Re-enable Hyper-V features